Did litter become a cargo cult? Sat 01 June 2024

 Shell scrapers removed hair from hides.

 They also removed sub-cutaneous fat from hairy and hairless animals.
 The hides were then tanned into leather.
-The fat was then turned to many uses, one of which was being rendered into fine grease and oil.
+The fat was then turned to many uses, one of which was rendering into fine grease and oil.

-A peculiar feature of England are the sudden appearance of shell-decorated grottoes in the 17th century.
+A peculiar feature of England is the sudden appearance of shell-decorated grottoes in the 17th century.
+And their disappearance.

 From Shell Houses and Grottoes: